scala/scala3/docs/docs/reference/contextual/context-parameters.md

 ```
 But `f(global).with(sym, kind)` would give a type error.

-With clauses can be freely interspersed with normal parameters, but a normal parameter clause cannot
+`with` clauses can be freely interspersed with normal parameters, but a normal parameter clause cannot
-directly follow a with parameter clause consisting only of types outside parentheses.
+directly follow a `with` clause consisting only of types outside parentheses.
 So the following is illegal:
 ```scala
 def f with A, B (x: C) = ...
 ```